-1. Tour of the Burano Lace Museum
+1. Burano Lace Museum Tour

 In this space you can find important collections of lace with hundreds of unique examples dating from different periods but mainly from the sixteenth and twentieth centuries.
 Although the school was closed, professional training courses are organized inside the museum for all those interested in this millenary art.